Skip to main content

 How It Works

-1. Start an AI coding session (Claude Code, Gemini, OpenCode)
+1. Start an AI coding session (Claude Code, Codex, Gemini, OpenCode)

 2. When you or the agent run git commit, the session data is attached to your commit